lnxpy/hashnode/clgxro5ik000l09kyh9pl5az3.md

 $ echo "export MINDSDB_EMAIL_ADDRESS=<EMAIL>" >> ~/.zshrc
 ```

+Close the terminal and reopen it to redefine the environment variables.
 Run `hey --set-password` followed by your MindsDB account password.

 ```plaintext
 $ hey --set-password <PASSWORD>